 HSA funds that you don't tap to pay qualified medical expenses today can continue to grow tax-free until you need to use them for medical expenses in retirement.
 After age 65, you can take money out of your HSA account for non-medical reasons without penalty, although those withdrawals will be subject to ordinary income taxes.

 To make the most of those tax-advantaged HSA savings, consider pairing your HSA with a limited-purpose flexible spending account (LPFSA), if your employer offers one.
 An LPFSA can only be used to reimburse qualified dental and vision expenditures.
 "Instead of depleting your HSA to cover dental and vision expenses, you can cover those costs with your pretax contributions to an LPFSA," says Tom Matarazzo, head of Health Benefits & Institutional Retirement Investments.
 If your employer’s plan allows, you may be able to carry over up to $500 of unused funds in an LPFSA to the following year.

 No one knows what the future might hold when it comes to health, and that can make choosing the right health plan seem a little like guesswork.

 After you've considered your family history and crunched all the numbers, if you're losing sleep over the decision, take another look at the preventive-care health incentives your company and your spouse's company offer.
 That free yoga class or bike-share program just might end up being the tiebreaker.

 3 Questions to Ask Your Advisor

 - What strategies can I use to prepare for rising health-care costs?

 - How can I see to it that my family and I get the medical care we need without jeopardizing our retirement savings?

-- Does it make sense to create an emergency fund for a potential health emergency?
+- Does it make sense to create a fund for a potential health emergency?